IMPORTANT NOTICE

 HRAs are generally tax-exempt and don’t require any tax reporting.
 However, if you’re the divorced spouse or non-dependent survivor of a deceased HRA participant, you must report the value of your HRA coverage as taxable income.
 In these cases, be watching for a Form 1099-MISC and instructions from us in the mail.

-If you’re no longer working for the employer who set up your HRA, make sure we have your separation date on file.
+We need your separation date if you’re no longer working for the employer who set up your HRA.

 If you’re no longer working for the employer who set up your HRA, make sure we have your separation date on file.
 This is especially important if your HRA was fully claims eligible while you were working.
 Medicare should be primary to your HRA.
 But, if we don’t have your separation date, Medicare will consider your HRA to be primary and can take your HRA funds to cover prior Medicare claims.

-Here’s what you should do: Log in to see if we have your separation date on file, it will be displayed on your dashboard (landing page) inside the box with your account balance.
+Here’s what you should do: Log in at HRAveba.org.
+If we have your separation date on file, it will be displayed on your dashboard (landing page) inside the box with your account balance.
 If you don’t see your separation date, click the envelope icon (*͏) at the top right of your screen to send it to us using our Secure Messaging Center.
 You can also reach us at 1-888-659-8828.

 Electing “limited HRA coverage” helps protect your HRA in certain situations.